sanderjo/GPIO-counter/README.md

 root      2136     1  0 12:22 ?
 00:00:00 python /home/pi/git/GPIO-counter/gpio-counter.py 23 /var/log/gpio23-counter
 </code></pre>

 You should only see one line.
-If you see two lines, check that you fill out the ampersand at the end of the crontab line.
+If you see two lines, check that you filled out the ampersand at the end of the crontab line.